MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with-categorized-tests.md

 > [!WARNING]
 > ️ NUnit category names which contain spaces cannot be specified for upload.

-You can instruct Test Cloud to run a subset of your tests using the `--include-category` parameter.
+You can instruct App Center Test to run a subset of your tests using the `--include-category` parameter.

 ```bash